The Definitive Guide to iOS/iPadOS emulation

 - Playstation - Beetle PSX HW

-Each core has its own unique settings, which may include:- Graphics enhancements (resolution scaling, texture filtering)
+- Graphics enhancements (resolution scaling, texture filtering)

-- Performance adjustments (speed hacks, frameskipping)
+- Performance adjustments (speed hacks, frame-skipping)

 - Audio quality settings